Gouache Fashion Illustration Technique

 4 GOUACHE COLORS YOU CAN’T LIVE WITHOUT!!Gouache Fashion Illustration Technique

-(I will be illustrating from a lookbook image from Alexandre Herchovitch, an incredible designer from Brazil who was introduced to me by ANOTHER A-M-A-Z-I-N-G Brazilian designer who was my student three times, Fernanda Yamamoto, whose collections in Rio and Sao Paolo fashion weeks blow me away season after season.
-She used to wear some of his pieces, and when she landed a job with Herchcovitch after graduation before launching her own line, she sent me a package full of these luscious lookbooks.)
+(I will be illustrating from a lookbook image from Alexandre Herchovitch,, an incredible designer from Brazil who was introduced to me by ANOTHER A-M-A-Z-I-N-G Brazilian designer who was my student , Fernanda Yamamoto, She used to wear some of his pieces, and when she landed a job with Herchcovitch after graduation before launching her own line, She sent me a package full of these luscious lookbooks in 2007.)

-This SS07 collection is primarily printed, inspired by the Ndebele, and as you can see those tribal prints are still dominating the scene six years later!
+This SS07 collection is primarily printed, inspired by the Ndebele

 Gouache Fashion Illustration Technique

-Next I break out the first two AMAZING TUBES of paint that EVERY FASHION DESIGNER /ILLUSTRATOR must have.
+Next I break out the first two AMAZING TUBES of paint that EVERY FASHION DESIGNER /ILLUSTRATOR must have.t

 Naples Yellow and VanDyke Brown by Winsor&Newton

 There you have my big secret!
-Whether you use dry pans or tubes, I don’t care, you still have to by these two colors.
-Naples Yellow doesn’t work as a skin color by itself.
-It looks like an office folder in color.
+Whether you use dry pans or tubes, I don’t care, you still have to have these two colors on hand, for easy and reliable skintone gouache technique.

-Gouache Fashion Illustration Technique Naples Yellow /Winsor & Newtown
+Gouache for fashion: Naples Yellow /Winsor & Newtown, LAURA Volpintesta

-But add ANY amount of Vandyke Brown to it, and you get a range of skin tones from fair to the deepest African skin in a balanced brown that is warm and cool, complimenting every palette.
+Naples yellow is a bland, creamy yellow on its own, but add ANY amount of Vandyke Brown to it, and you get a range of skin tones from fair to the deepest skin in a natural, balanced range of browns that can feel warm and cool, complimenting any fashion palette that you have designed with.

-Gouache Fashion Illustration Technique Naples Yellow and Vandyke Brown Laura Volpintesta
+Gouache for Fashion Illustration Technique, mixing skintone Naples Yellow and Vandyke Brown Laura Volpintesta

 I like to mix races everywhere I go in search of world peace, so this really works for me.
 And who wants to sit around mixing complex recipes of skintone like I learned in school?
 This recipe is SUPER-SIMPLE and gorgeous.